liamamilin/ppmr/README.md

 # ppmr

-Predictive business process monitoring methods exploit historical process execution logs to generate predic- tions about running instances (called cases) of a business process, such as the prediction of the outcome, next activity, or remaining cycle time of a given process case.
+Predictive business process monitoring methods exploit historical process execution logs to generate predictions about running instances (called cases) of a business process, such as the prediction of the outcome, following activity, or remaining cycle time of a given process case.

-This R packages support A series of function  about Predictive process monitoring.
+This package depends on bupaR and defines a general framework of predictive process monitoring also provide people with a tool to solve predictive process mining.

 # install packages